Chicken Thigh Marinade

 • Honey: Adds a natural sweetness and a sticky glaze that pairs perfectly with soy sauce.
 I tested maple syrup, but honey was hands-down better here.

-• Garlic: Bold, savory, and always a winner.
-Fresh or jarred works here.
+• Garlic: Fresh or jarred works here.

 • Chicken Thighs: While I like using boneless skinless chicken thighs, this marinade works well with bone-in chicken thighs, drumsticks, wings, and chicken breasts.

-No Lemon Juice?
+Why No Lemon Juice?

 How to Marinate Chicken Thighs